Lorenzo-Protocol/lorenzo/x/btclightclient/README.md

 ### Problem statement

-The Babylon chain needs to learn and validate a number of events that had happened on the Bitcoin chain.
+The lorenzo chain needs to learn and validate a number of events that had happened on the Bitcoin chain.
 Those events are:

-1. `New checkpoint event` - Bitcoin Timestamping protocol requires checkpoints on Bitcoin to be reported back to Babylon.
+1. `New checkpoint event` - Bitcoin Timestamping protocol requires checkpoints on Bitcoin to be reported back to lorenzo.
 To do it securely, each checkpoint must be reported back along with the inclusion proof of transactions which carry this checkpoint.
 2. `New BTC delegation event` - Bitcoin Staking protocol requires staking transactions to be deep enough in the Bitcoin chain.
 Thus, the staking transactions also must be accompanied by the inclusion proof.

-To properly validate those inclusion proofs, the Babylon chain needs to know the current state of BTC chain i.e., what is current canonical chain recognized by BTC.
+To properly validate those inclusion proofs, the lorenzo chain needs to know the current state of BTC chain i.e., what is current canonical chain recognized by BTC.

-### Babylon's BTC light client design
+### lorenzo's BTC light client design

-Babylon maintains a BTC light client so that it can verify the inclusion of various Bitcoin transactions.
+lorenzo maintains a BTC light client so that it can verify the inclusion of various Bitcoin transactions.

-In a high-level overview, the Babylon BTC light client starts from some base BTC header existing on the BTC network and allows extending this header by applying the same rules as a normal BTC node.
+In a high-level overview, the lorenzo BTC light client starts from some base BTC header existing on the BTC network and allows extending this header by applying the same rules as a normal BTC node.